3liz/lizmap-documentation/en/source/user_guide.rst

    :align: center
    :scale: 80%

 Once the layer selected, the edit pannel appears.
-This varies depending on the configuration desired by the map editor.
+This varies depending on the configuration desired by the map publisher.
 If any changes are available you have to choose between *add* a new object or *select* one.

 .. image:: MEDIA/user-guide-20-edition-add.png
    :align: center